bxcodec/go-clean-arch/README.md

 The original explanation about this project's structure can read from this medium's post : https://medium.com/@imantumorang/golang-clean-archithecture-efd6d7c43047.

-It may different already, but the concept still the same in application level, also you can see the change log from v1 to current version in Master.
+It may be different already, but the concept still the same in application level, also you can see the change log from v1 to current version in Master.

 ### How To Run This Project